WilliamOdumah/Student-Echo/README.md

 # Student Echo

-Student Echo is the go-to rating service for University of Manitoba students!
+Student Echo is a dedicated service that enables verified students to provide and access insightful evaluations of courses and instructors at the University of Manitoba.

 ## Vision Statement